Jakub-Riha/ECO482/README.md

 # ECO482 Final Project – Predicting SPY ETF Movement with Sentiment and Financial Indicators

-This repository contains all code and data preprocessing pipelines used in our final project for ECO482: Machine Learning for Economists.
+This repository contains all code and data preprocessing pipelines used in our final project for ECO482: Machine Learning for Macroeconomic Finance.
 The objective is to predict the direction of daily SPY ETF returns using a combination of sentiment data from news sources and technical financial indicators.

 ---